A brief overview of the Business Operations team

 Great!
 As a parting gift, do you have any interesting facts you’d like to share?

-Kristine: I won the “Worst Breakfast Award” at the office Christmas party for eating avocado and milk or chocolate porridge every morning.
+Kristine: I won the “Worst Breakfast Award” at the office Christmas party for eating fish curry, avocado and milk or chocolate porridge every morning.
 My colleagues find it weird.
 I’m not sure if I was happy to win the award or not.
 But hey, that’s my childhood favorite food!

 Jessica: I am completely addicted to milk, but not liquid milk, the powdered ones!
 Also, my nickname growing up was ‘Dimple’.